bids-standard/bids-starter-kit/src/tutorials/annotation.md

 ### Required BIDS annotation files

-BIDS requires the following annotation files:

 #### Dataset sourcing (`dataset_description.json`)

-`dataset_description.json` is a top-level file that gives details about the source of the dataset, funding, and citation information.
+> `dataset_description.json` is a top-level file that gives details about the source of the dataset, funding, and citation information.
-This file does not provide any actual description of the data.
+> This file does not provide any actual description of the data.
+>
-You can fill in this blank [dataset description template](../../templates/dataset_description.json) or use it as a guide.
+> You can fill in this blank [dataset description template](../../templates/dataset_description.json) or use it as a guide.

 #### Dataset description (`README`)
-`README` file is a top-level text file that gives the actual overview of the dataset.
+> `README` file is a top-level text file that gives the actual overview of the dataset.
+> A comprehensive `README` is essential for users of your data.
+>
-You can edit the [README template](../../templates/README) with the vital information needed for others to analyze your dataset.
+> You can edit the [README template](../../templates/README) with the vital information needed for others to analyze your dataset.
-A comprehensive `README` is essential for users of your data.

 #### Subject information (`participants.tsv` and `participants.json`)
-`participants.tsv` is a top-level tab-separated value file that provides subject information such as age, sex, and handedness.
+>`participants.tsv` is a top-level tab-separated value file that provides subject information such as age, sex, and handedness.
 Each subject in the dataset should have a row in `participants.tsv`.
+>
-Each type of metadata is provided in a column in this file, and the nature of the column data is described in the top-level `participant.json` file.
-You can edit the [participants.tsv template](../../templates/participants.tsv) and the corresponding [participants.json template](../../templates/participants.json) to provide this information.
+> Each type of metadata is provided in a column in this file, and the nature of the column data is described in the top-level `participant.json` file.
+>

-Other subject information such as diagnosis or group may be provided in the `participants.tsv` and its corresponding `participants.json` files.
+> Other subject information such as diagnosis or group may be provided in the `participants.tsv` and its corresponding `participants.json` files.
-Any such information makes your data more valuable to would be users.
+Any such information makes your data more valuable to users.
+>
+> You can edit the [participants.tsv template](../../templates/participants.tsv) and the corresponding [participants.json template](../../templates/participants.json)
+to provide this information.

 ## Event annotation